GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 The `messagePopoverEnabled` parameter allows for an easy configuration option to allow to have things like reactions, threads, and other options available when users long-press a message.
 These options are available when the value is set to `true` (the default) and are disabled when set to `false`.

-When set to `true` the following example shows when a user is long-pressing a GIF inside of the message list (works the same with any other type of message):
+When set to `true` the following example shows when a user is long-pressing a gif inside of the message list (works the same with any other type of message):

 ![When the messagePopoverEnabled parameter is set to true a long-press on a message of any type opens this menu.](../../assets/message-popover-enabled.png)